exercism/odin/docs/TESTS.md

 ## Enabling Language Checks

-While you are testing, Odin can "vet" your code: it can look for things like unused imports,
+While you are testing, Odin can "vet" your code: it can look for things like unused imports and variables.

 Run your tests with